tm-a-t/telegram-bot-handbook/en/book/messages/buttons.md

 ### Callback button

+A callback button is simply a button that sends [an update](../dev/updates) to the bot when pressed.
+The bot can handle it in any way.

-When a callback button gets pressed, the bot receives [an update](../dev/updates);
+When a user clicks a callback button, the bot can show a notification or an alert (see the video below.)
-then the bot can can edit a message or react in any other way.
+Generally, the bot should edit a message or react in any other way to provide some visual feedback to the user.

-A special action that the bot can do when the button pressed is showing a notification or an alert.
+Until it does, the button will show "loading" animation.

-When receiving the updates, the program can identify the pressed button by a special parameter which is specified while creating the button.
+When receiving the updates, the program can identify the pressed button by a special parameter which is specified when creating the button.

 <video controls loop muted preload="auto">
 <source src="/pictures/ru/callback-buttons.webm" type="video/mp4">